SoftFever/OrcaSlicer/doc/How to build - Linux et al.md

 # Building PrusaSlicer on UNIX/Linux

 PrusaSlicer uses the CMake build system and requires several dependencies.
-The dependencies can be listed in `deps/deps-linux.cmake` and `deps/deps-unix-common.cmake`, although they don't necessarily need to be as recent as the versions listed - generally versions available on conservative Linux distros such as Debian stable or CentOS should suffice.
+The dependencies can be listed in the `deps` directory in individual subdirectories, although they don't necessarily need to be as recent as the versions listed - generally versions available on conservative Linux distros such as Debian stable, Ubuntu LTS releases or Fedora are likely sufficient.

-Perl is not required any more.
+Perl is not required anymore.

 In a typical situation, one would open a command line, go to the PrusaSlicer sources (**the root directory of the repository**), create a directory called `build` or similar, `cd` into it and call: